 This page looks at the estimated cost of travel in Australia.
 Read our suggested shoestring and more comfortable backpacking budgets for one of the world’s most popular travel destinations.
 We also have some sample prices for backpacking in Australia and info on using money there.

 Daily Travel Costs in Australia on a Shoestring Budget

 Although a very popular destination with young budget travellers, Australia is certainly not a budget travel destination.
-It’s at least as expensive and perhaps more costly than almost all of Europe and North America and our suggested Australia backpacking budget of 100 Dollars per day certainly reflects that.
-Certainly if you intend to cover large distances, which you will have to do if you want to see a large portion of the country, then transport costs are going to be high while food, drink and accommodation is in line with what you’d expect in any expensive developed country.
+This is certainly one of the main things to understand before heading down under.
+It’s at least as expensive and perhaps more costly than almost all of Europe and North America and our suggested Australia backpacking budget of 90 Australian Dollars per day certainly reflects that.
+If you intend to cover large distances, which you will have to do if you want to see a large portion of the country, then transport costs are going to be high while food, drink and accommodation is in line with what you’d expect in a developed country.

 However Oz does have a few saving graces as far as the budget traveller is concerned.
 For one the relative ease of getting a short-term work visa and abundance of seasonal or short-term jobs makes it one of the few places where travellers can easily and legally make some money to support their travels.
-There are also a lot of places where you can get student/youth discounts and there are plenty of special deals on bus travel designed to help out those exploring the country but it’s still overall an expensive place to visit.
+There are also a lot of places where you can get student/youth discounts and there are plenty of special deals on bus travel designed to help out those exploring the country.

 Sample Prices in Australia

 Melbourne to Cairns (Hop-on Hop-off bus pass) – 550 Australian Dollars